 Tickets are now available online from Brown Paper Tickets.
 (See above).

 After nearly 100 years, Esca Brooke (Daykin) is about to get the recognition he craved - but never got in his lifetime!

 The story of Esca Brooke Daykin is one of the more bizarre chapters in Canadian history.
 It's a story that shouldn't have had a happy ending, but it did.
-Esca Brooke-Daykin was the biracial eldest son of Charles Brooke, the legendary second 'WhiteRajah' of Sarawak.
+Esca Brooke Daykin was the biracial eldest son of Charles Brooke, the legendary second 'White Rajah' of Sarawak (now part of Malaysia).
 Esca was born in 1867, the same year the Canada came into being.
-Esca should have been a third chapter in the tumultuous history of the White Rajahs of Sarawak.
-However, Brooke's second wife had her own ideas about this young claimant, and sent him away so that her own son might one day become Rajah...
+By rights, he should have been a third chapter in the tumultuous history of the White Rajahs of Sarawak.
+However, Rajah Brooke's second wife had her own ideas about this young claimant, and packed Esca off from Sarawak so that her own son might one day become Rajah...

 If only he could get the White Rajahs of Sarawak to recognize him...

 Canadian Rajah is the incredible true story of Esca Brooke-Daykin.
 Until fairly recently it was also an unknown true story.
 But in 1996 Australian historian and author (and story sleuth!)
 Cassandra Pybus published her immensely readable history of the Brooke family, and their connection to Canada - The White Rajahs of Sarawak, published in Canada by Douglas and McIntyre.
-Reading this book was a revelation, and kickstarted my journey into the life of Esca.

 The play has developed over the years, with the help of Esca's many descendants in Canada and, in particular, with the advice of Esca's two surviving granddaughters.